- Soccer Referee Resources

 The handling is a highly questionable offence.
 It probably meets the raised hands contacting the ball criteria yet it was a protection gesture so for me it was harsh.

+It highlights for me how far the handling debate has gone with very little common sense being used.
+Handling has now become the most difficult call to make in the game with great uncertainty.
+The recent handling decisions in the Euros highlights the problem that exists and this is further proof of where the handling debate has gone.
 Yes the defenders hands were raised and away from the body yet that to me is not the intention of the handling advice of punishing players who make the body bigger with raised arms.
 There is zero benefit here for handling by a defender.

 Finally nationality of the referee should not matter.
 It should be the same all over the world.
 Whether the referee is from the UK or in this case from the Netherlands it should not matter.